Education, Training, and Capacity Building Grants

 Rutgers Global Health Institute awards Global Health Seed Grants to faculty conducting collaborative, interdisciplinary activities that address health inequities in New Jersey and around the world.
 These grants are awarded in one of two categories: 1) Education, Training, and Capacity Building and 2) Research.

-Education, Training, and Capacity Building projects previously funded by Global Health Seed Grants are listed below.
+Education, Training, and Capacity Building projects that have been funded by Global Health Seed Grants are listed below.
 For projects funded in the Research category, visit this page.

 A Cross-Sector Partnership to Promote Equity in School Readiness (2020)

-Manuel E. Jimenez, MD, MS, FAAP, Department of Pediatrics, Robert Wood Johnson Medical School
+Manuel E. Jimenez, Department of Pediatrics, Robert Wood Johnson Medical School

 Collaborative Partners: Center for Literacy Development, Graduate School of Education; Department of World Languages and Cultures, Faculty of Arts and Sciences–Camden; Greater Brunswick Charter School; Eric B. Chandler Health Center, Robert Wood Johnson Medical School